Ovundiano/Rose-Garden-/README.md

 ## Note

- - Background image of home in larger screen sizes quality is low because it was zoomed by the device to fit in the device screen size.
+ - Background image of home in larger screen sizes quality is low because it's zoom by the device screens to fit in.
 I dont want to change it because I love the uniqueness of the image.